全球系列大賽

 129 W 29th Street, 7th Floor, New York, NY 10001 USA

-1. N. Paganini – One of the first 12 Caprices from Op.1 (Including No.12)
+1. N. Paganini – One of the 24 Caprices from Op.1

-• Notes about audition video recordings
+• Notes on application video recordings

 • Tutti cuts are acceptable in all works.

-• To ensure integrity and authenticity of submission, all video recordings must be a single, continuous, and unedited take of the performance.
+• To ensure the integrity and authenticity of the submission, all video recordings must be a single, continuous, and unedited take of the performance.
 A visible, continuously running clock or timer must be in the camera frame for the entire duration of the recording.
 The clock must be clearly visible to the judges.
 Any submissions that have been edited or do not feature a continuous, visible time stamp will be disqualified.

 MISCELLANEOUS